Lunarestia/Lunarestia-CS465-Full-Stack-Development-I/README.md

 *
 * `Module 6` SPA - Single-Page Application with Angular
 *
-* `Module 7` Adds Security & Authorization to Add-Trips & Edit-Trips, Requires Users to login in for these Buttons to Show & Function.
+* `Module 7` Adds Security & Authorization to Add-Trips & Edit-Trips, Requires Users to login for these Buttons to Show & Function.